-For the purposes of this article, we will be focusing primarily on the positive forms of stress and anxiety and why they are vital to help us improve our fitness levels and overall performance.
-Recognizing the affects that anxiety can have on us to help us in a positive manor should not be mistaken for what can occur when we allow stress and anxiety to be present for far too long.
+For the purposes of this article, we will be focusing primarily on the positive forms of stress and anxiety and why they are vital to helping us improve our fitness levels and overall performance.
+Recognizing the effects that anxiety can have on us to help us in a positive manner should not be mistaken for what can occur when we allow stress and anxiety to be present for far too long.

 Anxiety plays a vital part in our ability to drive ourselves in many different areas, but this is especially true in fitness and performance.
 The lack of anxiety or stress can affect the drive and motivation for growth.

 If you’re already the best and already have reached your goal, what keeps pushing you to strive for more?
 Therefore, we need to find another way to create this anxiety, or feeling of stress, when we compete or participate in our fitness regimen.

 7 Types of Positive Anxiety

 Research shows that when the brain detects that stress or anxiety is present, it releases stress hormones called adrenaline and cortisol.
 These can have a positive effect on the brain and our ability to respond to situations.

 Anxiety can be found in all forms, some more obvious than others, but when an athlete or someone participating in their fitness routine allows this anxiety to fee their focus and performance it can have numerous benefits.
 Athletes and those looking to increase their fitness level can find and build anxiety in:

 1. Changing their Routine from known to unknown